cloud-gov/cg-site/_pages/pages/index.md

     <div class="grid-row">
       <div class="tablet:grid-col">
         <p class="usa-intro tablet:grid-col-10">
-          Want to talk about what Federalist can do for your agency?
+          Want to talk about what Pages can do for your agency?
 Questions about compliance?
 Want to try it out for yourself?
         </p>
         <p><a class="usa-button usa-button--big" href="{{site.baseurl}}/pages/contact/">Get in touch</a></p>
       </div>